Pom Poko: Plot

 The story begins in late 1960s Japan.
-A group of tanuki are threatened by a gigantic suburban development project called New Tama, in the Tama Hills on the outskirts of Tokyo.
+A group of tanuki are threatened by a giant suburban development project called New Tama, in the Tama Hills on the outskirts of Tokyo.
 The development is cutting into their forest habitat and dividing their land.
-The story resumes in early 1990s Japan, during the early years of the Heisei era.
+The story resumes in early 1990s Japan, during the first few years of the Heisei era.
 With limited living space and food decreasing every year, the tanuki begin fighting among themselves for the diminishing resources, but at the urging of the matriarch Oroku, they decide to unify to stop the development.

 Several tanuki lead the resistance, including the aggressive chief Gonta, the old guru Seizaemon, the wise-woman Oroku, and the young and resourceful Shoukichi.
 Using their illusion skills (which they must re-learn after having forgotten them), they stage a number of diversions including industrial sabotage.
-These attacks injure and even kill people, frightening construction workers into quitting, but more workers immediately replace them.
+These attacks injure and even kill people, scaring construction workers into quitting, but more workers immediately replace them.
 In desperation, the tanuki send out messengers to seek help from various legendary elders from other regions.

 After several years, one of the messengers returns bringing a trio of elders from the distant island of Shikoku, where development is not a problem and the tanuki are still worshipped.
 In an effort at re-establishing respect for the supernatural, the group stages a massive ghost parade to make the humans think the town is haunted.
 The strain of the massive illusion kills one of the elders and his spirit is lifted up in a raigō, and the effort seems wasted when the owner of a nearby theme park takes credit for the parade, claiming it was a publicity stunt.